AdobeDocs/experience-manager-65-lts.en/help/sites-authoring/templates.md

     * After the new page is created a dynamic connection is maintained between the page and the template.
 This means that changes to the template structure and/or locked content will be reflected on any pages created with that template.
 Changes to the unlocked (that is, initial) content will not be reflected.
     * Use content policies, which you can define these from the template editor, to persist the design properties.
 Design mode within the page editor is no longer used for editable templates.

-* Static Templates

-    * Static templates have been available for several versions of AEM.
-    * They are [provided by your developers](/help/sites-developing/page-templates-static.md), so they cannot be created or edited by authors.
-    * Are copied to create the new page, but no dynamic connection exists after this (though the template name is registered for information).
-    * Use [Design Mode](/help/sites-authoring/default-components-designmode.md) to persist design properties.
-    * Because editing static templates is the exclusive task of a developer, see the developer document [Page Templates - Static](/help/sites-developing/page-templates-static.md) for more information.

 By definition, the template console and template editor only allow creation and editing of editable templates.
 Therefore this document focuses exclusively on editable templates.

-### Using a Template to Create a Page {#using-a-template-to-create-a-page}

-When using a template to [create a page](/help/sites-authoring/managing-pages.md#creating-a-new-page) there is no visible difference and no indication between static and editable templates.
-For the page author, the process is transparent.

 ## Creating and Managing Templates {#creating-and-managing-templates}